The EUV Late-Phase: Statistical Results from 15 Years of Solar Dynamics Observatory Observations: Abstract

 \section{Abstract}

 Since its launch in 2010, the \textit{Solar Dynamics Observatory} (SDO) has provided continuous, high-cadence, multi-wavelength observations of the Sun, capturing thousands of solar flares and offering new insights into coronal dynamics.
 Among the discoveries enabled by SDO is the EUV late-phase (ELP), characterised by a secondary enhancement in warm coronal emission occurring tens of minutes after the main flare.
 While recent work has demonstrated the relevance of the ELP for space weather, the statistical behaviours and physical origins are not fully understood.
 Here, we present the most comprehensive statistical analysis of the ELP to date, based on 15-years of Fe~{\sc{xvi}} (335~\AA) observations from the \textit{Atmospheric Imaging Assembly} onboard SDO (SDO/AIA).
 From a sample of 5335 isolated flares between 2010 and 2025, we identify and validate 467 ELP events.
-The overall ELP occurrence rate was found to be 8~\%, with no significant dependence on the solar cycle and only a modest enhancement in the low-mid M-class range.
+The overall ELP occurrence rate was found to be 9~\%, with no significant dependence on the solar cycle and only a modest enhancement in the low-mid M-class range.
 The ELP typically exhibited an onset delay of 19~minutes, a peak-to-peak delay of 88~minutes, and a duration of 93~minutes.
 Strong correlations were found between ELP rise and decay rates ($\rho=0.76$), and between flare and ELP impulsivity ($\rho=0.61$).
 However, a comprehensive pairwise analysis revealed no significant correlation between the flare and ELP phases ($|\rho|<0.3$).
-A Principal Component Analysis of flare and ELP properties revealed three dominant axes of variation, corresponding to a timescale component, an energy-release intensity axis, and a partitioning of energy between the flare and the ELP, suggesting that ELP evolution is governed by both flare loop properties and reconnection-driven energetics, likely modulated by a finite magnetic energy budget.
+A Principal Component Analysis of flare and ELP properties identified several semi-independent axes of variability, broadly associated with late-phase temporal scale, impulsive heating characteristics, and the relative prominence of flare and late-phase intensity measures.
 These results highlight the continuing importance of SDO’s long-term, high-resolution observations for uncovering new aspects of solar flare evolution and improving understanding of the Sun-Earth connection.